Table of Contents

-Customer expectation are fairly high these days for most businesses when it comes to shipping the customer's goods out quickly.
-Service Levels inform ShipStream about when you've "promised" your customers to ship a given package in order to help you meet that promise and the Target Ship Date represent the day on which you've promised to ship a given shipment according to the appropriate Service Level.
+Customer expectations are fairly high these days for most businesses when it comes to shipping the customer's goods out quickly.
+Service Levels inform ShipStream about when you've "promised" your customers to ship a given package in order to help you meet that promise and the Target Ship Date represents the day on which you've promised to ship a given shipment according to the appropriate Service Level.

 Target Ship Dates